 Housing costs in Elk Grove are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Elk Grove is a decidedly white-collar city, with fully 87.13% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Elk Grove is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Elk Grove who work in office and administrative support (14.44%), management occupations (10.76%), and sales jobs (10.39%).
+Elk Grove is a decidedly white-collar city, with fully 85.91% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Elk Grove is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Elk Grove who work in office and administrative support (14.11%), management occupations (10.59%), and sales jobs (10.30%).

 Also of interest is that Elk Grove has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Elk Grove is a great place for families with children to consider.
-First of all, many other families with children live here, making Elk Grove a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Elk Grove has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Elk Grove is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Elk Grove’s overall crime rate is lower than average for the country.

-The education level of Elk Grove citizens is very high relative to the national average among all cities (21.84%): 34.99% of adults in Elk Grove have a bachelor's degree or even advanced degree.
+The population of Elk Grove is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.59% of adults in Elk Grove have a bachelor's degree or even advanced degree.

 The most common language spoken in Elk Grove is English.
 Other important languages spoken here include Spanish and Chinese.